 Are you a gifted salesperson?
 Then you need someone who can teach you operations.
 Are you strong in accounting?
 Then you may need someone who is strong in sales and marketing.
 There’s no point in hiring a small business coach who’s best skills are your best skills as well.
 Instead, ensure that the small business coach that you hire has different strengths than yours.

-#5: Ensure The Small Business Coach Level Of Commitment:
+#5: Ensure The Small Business CoNSULTANT Level Of Commitment:

 One of the things that can be said about the best small business coaches is that they are not just one more employee.
 He needs to be someone who truly wishes you and your small business the best and that he is willing to work hard, side-by-side with you.